voodoofugu/nexus-state/README.md

 <br>
 <b>Important:</b><em><br>
-arrow functions can be used for actions, but they don’t support calling other actions via <code>this</code>:
+arrow functions can be used for acts when creating a nexus, but they don’t support calling other actions via <code>this</code>:
 </em><br>

 ```js